MisteryPhD/Prey_Predator/README.md

 # Prey_Predator
-Population dynamics for rabbits and foxes (Lotka-Volterra model)
+Population dynamics for rabbits and foxes

+## (a) A simple Lotka-Volterra Model